bsayli/spring-boot-openapi-generics-clients/README.md

 ---

-## 📦 Next Steps: Dependency-based Adoption
+## 📦 Next Steps — Dependency-Based Adoption

+This pattern is evolving toward a plug-and-play module approach, so teams can adopt it without manual template setup.

 The long-term goal is to publish the core pieces as standalone modules, so that any project using a generic response type like `ServiceResponse<T>` can enable the same behavior with **just one dependency**: